KotisK/GreenHeritageApp/README.md

 ![image](https://github.com/user-attachments/assets/61cc5310-d09b-41e5-a1ae-cb77af80b3ac)

 Part of the content of this application was based on the content and research results created in the context of the GreenHeritage EU project (https://greenheritage-project.eu/). specifically, link to GreenHeritage Interactive map (https://map.greenheritage-project.eu/) and WP2 deliverables.

+We also acknowledge the valuable contribution (review/comments) of prof. A. Bounia and prof. E. Kavakli, as members of the Advisory Committee of the Master thesis.